TalMachavariani/LSTM_vs_Transformer_Stock_Prediction/README.md

 * README.md: Project overview and instructions.
 * requirements.txt: List of dependencies.
 * data/: Directory to store datasets.
-* src/: Source code for the project.
+* src/: Directory to store Source code.

 ### Clone the repository: